Top Dutch Solar Racing

+Top Dutch Solar Racing (TDSR) is a student solar racing team from Groningen, the Netherlands.
+It was founded in February 2017 and participated twice in the challenger class of the Bridgestone World Solar Challenge (BWSC) for the first time in 2019.
+In 2021 Top Dutch Solar Racing built its second solar car and competed in the Moroccan Solar Challenge.
+In 2023, Top Dutch Solar Racing participated in the BWSC again with Green Thunder, the third solar car.
+The current iteration of the team, Team 2025, participated in the 2025 Bridgestone World Solar Challenge with their car, the Green Falcon.

-In contrast to other Dutch teams Vattenfall Solar Team, Solar Team Twente and Solar Team Eindhoven, Top Dutch Solar Racing is not affiliated with a particular (technical) university, but consists of students from different levels of the Dutch education.
-Team members are primarily recruited from educational institutions in the north of the Netherlands, including the University of Groningen, Hanze University of Applied Sciences, and Noorderpoort Groningen.
-Along with bringing together students from different levels of education, Top Dutch Solar Racing also welcomes international members, making it a truly multidisciplinary and multicultural team.
+Top Dutch Solar Racing is not affiliated with a specific university but rather consists of students from different levels of education.
+Most team members study at the University of Groningen, Hanze University of Applied Sciences or Noorderpoort Groningen.
+The team also includes international students.

 History

 Top Dutch Solar Racing was founded in 2017 by Jeroen Brattinga, Frank Pot, Eldert Zeinstra and Vincent Taselaar who were all students at Hanze University of Applied Sciences at the time.
 Their goal was to contribute to sustainable innovations and technology by building a solar car.
 Within two years, the first generation of the team, consisting of 26 students, built the solar car Green Lightning.

-In June 2020, Top Dutch Solar Racing started with a complete new team full of students.
+In June 2020, Top Dutch Solar Racing started with a completely new team of students.
 The goal was to participate again in the Bridgestone World Solar Challenge.
 Due to the COVID-19 pandemic, the challenge was canceled in February 2021.
 In May 2021, the team announced its participation in the Moroccan Solar Challenge that was held in October 2021.

 In June 2022, Top Dutch Solar Racing started the adventure of building a solar car and participating in the Bridgestone World Solar Challenge with its third team, with students from the University of Groningen, Hanze University of Applied Sciences, Alfa College and HAN University of Applied Sciences.
 The solar car was finished on time to compete in the 2023 edition of the Bridgestone World Solar Challenge.

+In June of 2024, the next iteration of the team was formed with the intention of building the fourth solar car.
+The team again consisted of a diverse group of students from different educational institutions.

+Once again, in June of 2026 the recruitment process of TDSR came to a close, introducing the new team.
+Team 27' spearheaded by the new team leader Sam Peters.
+This team consisted of 25 individuals from a multitude of differing backgrounds.